Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 A sad beautiful silver fold Scottish cat with huge amber eyes, full of stress

 Stress isn’t simply a state of mind.
-Few emotions impact the body and spirit as heavily as stress, even on our feline friends.
-While stress itself isn’t likely to kill your cat, it very well can trigger other health conditions that can be potentially life-threatening if not addressed quickly.
+It can cause a physiologic response, negatively impacting the body and spirit, even for our feline friends.
+While stress itself isn’t likely to kill your cat, it can trigger other health conditions that can be potentially life-threatening if not addressed quickly.
 Let’s learn more in this article.

 Anxiety and depression may suppress your cat’s appetite.
-Conversely, they may binge eat if their stressors are food-related, such as territorial issues with a fellow house cat.
-Cats who withdraw from eating are in immediate danger of starving themselves.
+Conversely, they may overeat if their stressors are food competition related, such as territorial issues with a fellow house cat.
+Cats that withdraw from eating are in immediate danger of starving themselves.
 Eating too much food won’t have as much of an immediate effect as starvation.
-However, this behavior can lead to obesity, which significantly lowers your cat’s quality of life and average lifespan.
-Being overweight subjects your cat to elevated risks of cancer, heart disease, diabetes, and kidney disease—all of which are among the most common causes of sudden death in cats.
+However, over time, this behavior can lead to obesity, which significantly lowers your cat’s quality of life and average lifespan.
+Being overweight subjects your cat to elevated risks of cancer, heart disease, diabetes, and kidney disease—all of which are among the most common causes of death in cats.

-Thus, though indirectly, stress can absolutely be a life-threatening condition.
-At the very least, it steals from your cat’s quality of life, which can then in turn negatively impact their health.
+Therefore, albeit indirectly, stress can lead to a disease’s development or a life-threatening condition.
+At the very least, it steals from your cat’s quality of life, which can then negatively impact their health.

-Stress Can Cause Feline Lower Urinary Tract Disease
+Stress Can Trigger Feline Lower Urinary Tract Disease

-When your cat stresses out, inflammation floods their body.
-The inflammation tends to concentrate in their urinary tract, affecting the lining of the bladder, and causing it to swell.
-When this happens, your cat may struggle to urinate, and may relieve themselves outside of their litter box, often accompanied by loud yowling.
+When your cat stresses out, it can trigger an inflammatory response in their body.
+FIC is inflammation that affects the lining of the bladder, causing it to swell.
+When this happens, your cat may struggle to urinate and may relieve themselves outside of their litter box, often accompanied by loud yowling.
 You should always immediately take your cat to the vet if they fail to urinate, as FIC can cause a life-threatening urinary obstruction.

 The 6 Ways to Tell If Your Cat Is Stressed

-While we wish cats could tell all of their problems to us in English, thankfully, it isn’t too difficult to sense when your cat is stressed.
+While we wish cats could tell us all of their problems in human words, thankfully, it isn’t too difficult to sense when your cat is stressed.
 Chances are, they’ll try to tell you in their own way.

 1. Yowling